 Students interested in transportation engineering may choose courses like transportation planning, airport planning and design, railway planning and design, geometric highway design, or traffic engineering and pavement design.

 Students interested in geotechnical engineering may choose courses in foundation engineering, earth slopes, and geosynthetics.

 The curriculum includes a core of social humanistic subjects to provide the student with a background essential to a proper understanding of the role of engineering in society.

-Students in Civil Engineering are strongly encouraged to participate in the Cooperative Education program to enhance their classroom education with practical experience in engineering-related positions in industry.
+Students in Civil and Environmental Engineering are strongly encouraged to participate in the Cooperative Education program to enhance their classroom education with practical experience in engineering-related positions in industry.

 Graduate programs leading to Master of Science and Doctor of Philosophy degrees are available in specialized fields.
 For more complete details, see the Graduate Bulletin online.